 Dr. McNulty, Associate Professor of Government, is a Latin Americanist with expertise in participatory governance, gender, decentralization, and development.
-She is also the Director of Faculty Diversity Initiatives at Franklin and Marshall College, where she leads efforts to diversify the faculty and promote inclusive pedagogy.
+She is also the Director of Faculty Diversity Initiatives at Franklin and Marshall College, where she leads efforts to diversify the faculty and promote inclusive pedagogies.

 Dr. McNulty is also researching the issue of inclusion and participatory governance.
 She recently spent seven months in Peru observing participatory institutions in five municipalities.
 Her work suggests that participatory institutions are not naturally inclusive and that historically marginalized populations are not engaged equally in forums and meetings.

 Her work has been published in Latin American Politics and Society, the Journal of Development Studies, Journal of Public Deliberation, among other scholarly outlets.
-She is the author of Voice and Vote: Decentralization and Participation in Post-Fujimori Peru (Stanford University Press, 2011), which explores the origin and implementation of a Peruvian decentralization reform that is considered to be one of the most participatory in Latin America.
+She is also the author of Voice and Vote: Decentralization and Participation in Post-Fujimori Peru (Stanford University Press, 2011), which explores the origin and implementation of a Peruvian decentralization reform that is considered to be one of the most participatory in Latin America.

 Dr. McNulty has worked, lived, and conducted extensive fieldwork in Bolivia, Chile, Guatemala, Honduras, and Peru.
 She has a Ph.D. in Political Science from The George Washington University and a M.A. in Political Science from New York University.
 In addition to studying, teaching, and researching in several Latin American countries, Professor McNulty worked for several years in the field of international development as a program manager and a monitoring and evaluation specialist.
 This experience has allowed her to work as a consultant for USAID-funded projects around the world, including Guatemala, Bolivia, Liberia, and Peru.